archonic/limestone/README.md

     - `STRIPE_PUBLISHABLE_KEY`
     - `STRIPE_SIGNING_SECRET` (This can be something random)

-    You may also want to update the `ADMIN_*` environment variables as well.
+    You probably want to update the `ADMIN_*` environment variables as well.

 4. Run `docker-compose run webpack yarn install --pure-lockfile` to install all node modules.
-See issue #3 about this.

 5. Run `docker-compose up --build` to create and run the various images, volumes, containers and a network

-6. Run `docker-compose exec web rails db:setup` to create DB, load schema and seed.
+6. Once the build is done and everything is up, run `docker-compose exec web rails db:setup` to create DB, load schema and seed.
 Seeding will also create your plan(s) in Stripe.

 7. Visit [http://localhost:3000](http://localhost:3000) and rejoice :tada: You can login using the Admin user defined in `.env`